Physical activity and exercise: getting started

 So you’re thinking about becoming more active?
-That’s terrific!
+That’s great!
 Being active on a regular basis will help improve your health and happiness.

-Increasing your physical activity will not take much extra time during your day; neither will getting 20 minutes of exercise a day.
+Increasing your physical activity will not take much extra time during your day and you should try to include at least 20 minutes of exercise a day.
 The trick is to ensure the activity or exercise is scheduled for most days and doesn’t get pushed aside by competing demands.
-Both physical activity and exercise will provide you with health benefits.
-Including both physical activity and exercise in your lifestyle is likely to offer you the greatest benefit in terms of weight loss, more energy or managing a specific health issue.
+Both incidental physical activity and exercise will provide you with health benefits.
+Including more physical activity and exercise in your lifestyle is likely to offer you great benefit in terms of weight loss, having more energy or managing a specific health issue.

 Making the distinction between physical activity and exercise is important because the inclusion of physical activity will reinforce your commitment to a comprehensive lifestyle change.
 The National Physical Activity Guidelines, published by the Australian Government, recommend that all Australians view physical activity ‘as an opportunity, not an inconvenience’.
 If more Australians adopted this attitude Australia would undoubtedly be a healthier country.

 Even though most Australians have some idea of what makes up a healthy lifestyle, the population is more overweight than ever.
-There’s a clear gap between what we know about health and how we act.
+So, there’s a clear gap between what we know about health and how we act.

 This does not mean that Australians are lazy.
-By studying regular exercisers, researchers have discovered the secrets to consistently incorporating physical activity or exercise into your lifestyle.
+By studying regular exercisers and non-exercisers, researchers have discovered the secrets to consistently incorporating physical activity or exercise into your lifestyle.
 These are:

 Regardless of whether you choose physical activity or exercise, preparation is the key to success.